WoutPitje/AiQuizMaker2/Documentation/ssl-setup-guide.md

 # SSL Setup Guide

-This guide explains how to add SSL/HTTPS support to your AI Quiz Maker application running on a VPS with Docker Compose.
+This guide explains how to add SSL/HTTPS support to your 🧠 QuizAi application running on a VPS with Docker Compose.

 ## Overview